mullerdiana/Control_of_expenses/README.md

 # Control_of_expenses
-## This is hands on project to consolidate the following React concepts:
+## This is a hands-on project to consolidate the following React concepts:
 - [x] Components
-- [x] Props
+- [x] Props - props were accessed by destructuring
-- [x] Composition
+- [x] Composition - props.children